mohdshahrim/qrat/README.md

 Qrat is a simple Remote Administration Tool (RAT) written in Go.

 It lives as HTTP server and respond to JSON.
+Default port is 226.

 ### Example